 14. RISK MANAGEMENT:

 The Company has a robust Risk Management framework to identifyevaluate business risks and opportunities.
-Corporate Risk Evaluation and Management is anongoing process within the Organization.
+Corporate Risk Evaluation and Management is anongoing process within the Organisation.
 The Company has a well-defined Risk Managementframework to identify monitor and minimizing/mitigating risks.
-The Risk Managementframework has been developed and approved by the senior management in accordance with thebusiness strategy.

 Risk Measuring & Monitoring and